15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Can I use a sports mouthguard at night for sleep apnea?

 No. Sports mouthguards are only effective while playing contact sports.
-They are not built like oral appliances for sleep apnea.
-Although similar, they do not effectively open your airway while you sleep.
+These mouthguards are not built like oral appliances for sleep apnea.

 How long does it take to cure sleep apnea?